Send the link below via email or IMCopy

 Where does most of the heat in the atmosphere come from?

-In what from is this energy transferred to the Earth?
+In what form is this energy transferred to the Earth?

 What is radiation?